Lie, associative and commutative quasi-isomorphism

 \begin{thmA} Let $A$ and $B$ be two commutative dg algebras over a field of characteristic zero.
 Then, $A$ and $B$ are quasi-isomorphic as associative dg algebras if and only if they are also quasi-isomorphic as commutative dg algebras. \end{thmA}

 \begin{para} Our second main theorem is \emph{Koszul dual} to Theorem \hyperref[thmA intro]{A}, informally speaking.
 The Koszul dual of a commutative dg algebra is a dg Lie algebra, and vice versa, and the Koszul dual of an associative dg algebra is an associative dg algebra.
 Moreover, Koszul duality interchanges the forgetful functor from commutative dg algebras to associative dg algebras and the universal enveloping functor from dg Lie algebras to associative dg algebras.
 Thus, one might expect a Koszul dual form of Theorem \hyperref[thmA intro]{A} to assert that if two dg Lie algebras have quasi-isomorphic universal enveloping algebras, then the dg Lie algebras are themselves quasi-isomorphic.
-Unfortunately we are not able to prove this statement (and it is not clear if one should expect it to be true), since Koszul duality is not an equivalence; some information is lost when passing from one side of the Koszul duality correspondence to the other.\footnote{However, by working with a different equivalence relation on coalgebras one can obtain a version of Koszul duality which is a genuine equivalence of categories --- see \cref{remark: general koszul duality}.} In order to carry out the proof we need to restrict our attention to a certain subcategory of homotopically pro-nilpotent algebras.
-This is also what could be expected based on \cite[Conjecture 3.4.5]{francisgaitsgory}, although we do not prove this conjecture (even in our very special situation). \end{para}
+Unfortunately we are not able to prove this statement (and it is not clear if one should expect it to be true), since Koszul duality is not an equivalence; some information is lost when passing from one side of the Koszul duality correspondence to the other.\footnote{However, by working with a different equivalence relation on coalgebras one can obtain a version of Koszul duality which is a genuine equivalence of categories --- see \cref{remark: general koszul duality}.} In order to carry out the proof we need to restrict our attention to a certain subcategory of homotopically complete algebras.
+This completeness hypothesis is also what one might expect based on recent work of Heuts \cite{heuts}, although our work is independent of his. \end{para}